lukeforte40/ramp-fe-challenge/README.md

 **Actual:** The page crashes

-**Fix:** modified the utils/constants.ts file to have an id of "null" not "" also adding a branch condition to the employee dropdown where if the all employees null id is seen fetch all transactions.
+**Fix:** modified the utils/constants.ts file to have an id of "null" not "" also adding a branch condition to the employee dropdown where if the all employees null id is seen fetch all transactions

 # Bug 4: Clicking on View More button not showing correct data